hazae41/example-network-website/README.md

 Of course, the connection needs to be secure (local or using HTTPS) to prevent an attacker from stealing the secrets.

+The client retrieves the Network parameters using an `OPTIONS` request at the same endpoint it wants to deal with.

-The whole process only requires short-lived state to prevent replay attack on a nonce.
+The whole process only requires short-lived state to prevent replay attack.

 ```tsx
 const allSecrets = new Set<string>()